krishnadey30/jupyter_kernel_chapel/README.md

 # Jupyter Kernel Chapel

-## Using Singular in Jupyter
+## Using Chapel in Jupyter

-It is possible to use [Jupyter](http://www.jupyter.org) as front-end for Singular.
+It is possible to use [Jupyter](http://www.jupyter.org) as front-end for Chapel.

 ### Installation